Overview

 Note: You can download it as a PDF!

-myPhone v1 schematic
+myPhone v1 schematics

 Block diagram